confluentinc/librdkafka/README.md

 **librdkafka** is a C library implementation of the [Apache Kafka](http://kafka.apache.org/) protocol, containing both Producer and Consumer support.
-It was designed with high performance (current figures around 150000 msgs/second) and message delivery reliability in mind.
+It was designed with high performance (current figures exceeds 800000 msgs/second) and message delivery reliability in mind.

 **librdkafka** is licensed under the 2-clause BSD license.